ansible/awx/docs/docsite/rst/userguide/projects.rst

 |projects - list all|

 .. |projects - list all| image:: ../common/images/projects-list-all.png
+   :alt: Projects list view with the latest revision information of the projects that synched.

 2. Click on project's status under the **Status** column to get further details about the update process.

 .. image:: ../common/images/projects-list-status-more.png
+   :alt: Projects list view with example project with a successful status.

 |Project - update status|

 .. |Project - update status| image:: ../common/images/projects-update-status.png
+   :alt: Example project with real-time standard output details.

 Work with Permissions